New Movies 2017: Five Of The Best Sci-Fi Action Movies To Look Forward To

 Blade Runner 2049

-It appears highly-anticipated sequels are the theme to action movies of 2017, and this is another one starring Harrison Ford.
-The story takes place thirty years from when the 1982 original left off.
+It appears highly anticipated sequels are the theme to action movies of 2017, and this is another one starring Harrison Ford.
+The story takes place 30 years from when the 1982 original left off.
 This time a new blade runner (portrayed by Ryan Gosling) discovers a secret and must find the missing Rick Deckard (Ford).
 Blade Runner 2049 is scheduled to be released on October 6.

 Ghost in the Shell

-If you hear thunderous crowds marching on March 31, 2017, don’t worry; it’s just millions of fans of the Ghost in the Shell Manga comic going to watch the film adaptation.
+If you hear thunderous crowds marching on March 31, 2017, don’t worry; it’s just millions of fans of the Ghost in the Shell manga comic going to watch the film adaptation.
 Rotten Tomatoes provides the synopsis for one of the new movies of 2017 that promises to be action-packed.

 “[Ghost in the Shell] follows the Major, a special ops, one-of-a-kind human-cyborg hybrid, who leads the elite task force Section 9.
 Devoted to stopping the most dangerous criminals and extremists, Section 9 is faced with an enemy whose singular goal is to wipe out Hanka Robotic’s advancements in cyber technology.”

-OTHER MOVIES ARTICLES FROM THE INQUISITR
+OTHER MOVIE ARTICLES FROM THE INQUISITR

 The Top 10 Best Action Movies Of 2016, As Ranked By Audiences